GitKaran4723/discreteStructure/notes/UNIT I/Set Operations.md

 ## Binary Operations in Set Theory

 **Introduction**
 Binary operations are **fundamental concepts** in set theory that involve **two sets** and produce **another set**.
-These operations are essential in understanding **<blue>relationships between different sets</blue>**.
+These operations are essential in understanding **relationships between different sets**.
 The three most common binary operations in set theory are **union, intersection, and symmetric difference**.
 Each operation has a specific role in determining the elements that result from the combination of two sets.

 ## 1. Union (A ∪ B)